aws-samples/amazon-dynamodb-labs/content/design-patterns/ex6compos/Step4.en.md

 +++
-title = "Step 4 - Querying all the employees of a city and a department" date = 2019-12-02T12:16:26-08:00 weight = 4
+title = "Step 4 - Querying all the employees of a city and a specific department" date = 2019-12-02T12:16:26-08:00 weight = 4
 +++

-Now, you have a new GSI you can use for query employees by state.
-Run the following Python application:
+You also can use the global secondary index to query employees by state.
+Run the following Python script to list all employees in the Operation department in Dallas, Texas.
 ```py
 python query_city_dept.py employees TX --citydept 'Dallas#Op'
 ```